mayankchaudhary26/Machine-Learning/README.md

 # 🗃 Machine-Learning
-Course 1: Machine Learning - Case study method course from University of Washington
+Course 1: Machine Learning - Case study method course from University of Washington on coursera